kaulfield23/grupp-d/README.md

-## This is the second group project from school (Arbetsmetodik och Agila projektmetoder)
+## The second group project from school (Arbetsmetodik och Agila projektmetoder course)
 The course itself was focused on how to work with other people with agile methods.

 ## What I learned